yegor256/blog/_drafts/reflection.md

 [slow](https://mattwarren.org/2016/12/14/Why-is-Reflection-slow/),
 [dangerous](https://owasp.org/www-community/vulnerabilities/Unsafe_use_of_Reflection),
 and hard to read and debug.
-But all that is nothing comparing with the _coupling_ it introduces to the code.
+But all that is nothing compared with the _coupling_ it introduces to the code.

 <!--more-->